Outsourcing: India overview

 Description of structure.
 There are four common structures used by foreign investors establishing an owned set-up:

 Branch office.
-The RBI's permission to set up a branch office is required.
+The Reserve Bank of India's (RBI) permission to set up a branch office is required.
 Overall, setting up and shutting down a branch office is relatively straightforward.
 A branch office can be set up by a foreign entity provided it is used for one of the following activities:

 promoting technical or financial collaborations between Indian companies and parent or overseas group companies;